-More recently, the government has launched the construction and operation of schools as part of a program that aims to build in 2210 a new school, and new projects for wastewater treatment in Cairo and the Burj Al Arab, pumping billions of dollars in new road projects to facilitate traffic between the north and south, and between industrial areas and ports.
-At the beginning of 2016, the ministry of Telecommunication launched its plan for the participation with the private sector in a number of projects worth around EGP1 billion in a number of sectors including the automation of the public services such as health, education and transportation throughout the next 10 years.
+More recently, the government has launched the construction and operation of schools as part of a program that aims to build in 2210 new schools, and new projects for wastewater treatment in Cairo and the Burj Al Arab, pumping billions of dollars in new road projects to facilitate traffic between the north and south, and between industrial areas and ports.
+At the beginning of 2016, the Ministry of Telecommunication launched its plan for the participation with the private sector in a number of projects worth around EGP1 billion in a number of sectors including the automation of the public services such as health, education and transportation throughout the next 10 years.

-The Housing Ministry has also prepared an investment strategy during 2016, which included the signing of 4 contracts worth EGP130 billion with Mountain View, the Saudi Sisban Holding, Arabia for real estate development, and Palm Hills for the development of around 2027 fedans in New cairo and 6th of October City.
-The Housing Minister has also proposed around 22 projects on the Saudi Arabian investors in the new administrative capital, Cairo, and 6th of October and other cities during the latest meeting of the Egyptian-Saudi Coordination Council.
-The PPP unit has launched a number of projects with the private sector in a number of sectors such as (health, education, infrastructure, etc.) at an estimated investment costs of EGP6.9 billion, which included the Abu Rawash Drainage Water Treatment Plant that was signed in November 2015 and awarded to Orascom Construction Company, the Smouha Maternity University Hospital and a Blood Bank Project, that was signed in April 2012 for Bareeq Hospitals Consortium, while other projects are still not signed such as the Maadi Technological Area Project, qualifying, reorganization and mechanization of the notary public offices and the qualifying and reorganization of the Commercial Registry Offices.
+The Housing Ministry has also prepared an investment strategy during 2016, which included the signing of 4 contracts worth EGP130 billion with Mountain View, the Saudi Sisban Holding, Arabia for real estate development, and Palm Hills for the development of around 2027 fedans in New Cairo and 6th of October City.
+The PPP unit has launched a number of projects with the private sector in a number of sectors such as (health, education, infrastructure, etc.) at an estimated investment costs of EGP6.9 billion, which included the Abu Rawash Drainage Water Treatment Plant that was signed in November 2015 and awarded to Orascom Construction Company, the Smouha Maternity University Hospital and a Blood Bank Project, that was signed in April 2012 for Bareeq Hospitals Consortium, while other projects are still under tendering such as the Maadi Technological Area Project, qualifying, reorganization and mechanization of the notary public offices and the qualifying and reorganization of the Commercial Registry Offices.